aljosavister/ntscli/README.md

 A new project can be initialized with ntscli
 ```
 npx ntscli init myproject

+or from custom repository with

+npx ntscli git myproject 'https://github.com/aljosavister/template-ts-nodejs.git'
 ```

 The command will pull source files from [template-ts-nodejs](https://github.com/aljosavister/template-ts-nodejs.git) and the boilerplate will be initialized with: